Alanxtl/systematic-literature-review-of-commercial-participation-in-open-source-software/README.md

 - On Company Contributions to Community Open Source Software Projects (https://ieeexplore.ieee.org/abstract/document/8737777)

 - 'Open source has won and lost the war': Legitimising commercial–communal hybridisation in a FOSS project (https://journals.sagepub.com/doi/abs/10.1177/1461444820907022)

+- Do software firms collaborate or compete?
+A model of coopetition in community-initiated OSS projects (https://arxiv.org/abs/1808.06489)

+- Chromium as a tool of logistical power: A material political economy of open-source (https://journals.sagepub.com/doi/full/10.1177/20539517231182399)

 ## ACM